 Comfort

-Help your dog suffering from separation anxiety by leaving a worn item of your clothing for them to sleep with.
-You can also try and place it on the other side of the door, making them feel closer to you and not so far away.
+Help your dog suffering from separation anxiety by leaving a worn item of clothing for them to sleep with.
+You can also try placing it on the other side of the door, making them feel closer to you and not so far away.

 Stop the Triggers

-If your dog begins to notice and worry about the triggers, turn putting on your coat, picking up a purse or bag, and pick up your keys all into neutral events for your dog, by preparing to leave but not leaving the house.
-In time your dog becomes less sensitive to the triggers and it will lose its power to generate fear.
+If your dog begins to notice and worry about the triggers, turn putting on your coat, picking up a purse or bag, and picking up your keys into neutral events for your dog by preparing to leave but not leaving the house.
+In time, your dog becomes less sensitive to the triggers, and it will lose its power to generate fear.

 Another way to help a dog with separation anxiety is to get used to your comings and goings.
 If you usually leave through the front door, try going out the back.
 Or, if you always put on your coat before leaving, try doing something else first.
 This will help your dog see nothing unusual about you going and coming back.